Repairs

 Fair wear and tear has been defined by the House of Lords as “reasonable use of the premises by the tenant and the ordinary operation of natural forces”.
 In simpler terms, this means that fair wear and tear is the normal day-to-day use of the property, furniture and furnishings.

-It is possible for an item to become damaged by fair wear and tear, in a situation where fair wear and tear is the only cause of the damage we would not expect you to have to pay for the repair or replacement.
+It is possible for an item to become damaged by fair wear and tear, in a situation where fair wear and tear is the only cause of the damage, you should not be expected to have to pay for the repair or replacement.

 Fair wear and tear must also be taken into consideration for an item that has been damaged to calculate the amount that the tenant(s) are required to pay.
-The landlord can only charge you for the worth of the item as it was when you moved in, which (unless it was brand new) will not be the full value.
+The landlord can only charge you for the worth of the item as it was when you moved in, which will not be the full value unless it was brand new.

-As an example, a carpet which may have a lifespan of 10 years, and is 5 years old when damaged by an iron burn cannot be charged at the purchase cost of the original carpet.
-As it is half way through its lifespan, it would be expected that the cost passed on to the tenant would be roughly half of the original amount or half of the purchase of the new item as long as it is like for like.
+For example, if a carpet with a lifespan of 10 years becomes damaged by an iron burn after 5 years, this cannot be charged at the purchase cost of the original carpet.
+As it is half way through its lifespan, it would be expected that the cost to the tenant would be roughly half of the original amount or half of the purchase of the new item as long as it is like for like.
+Please note that this is just an example, and lifespans of items can vary.

 Heating